A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Overview

-Step into the ‘Land of Smiles’ and discover an enchanting kingdom where the past and present fuse in perfect harmony.
+2025: Step into the ‘Land of Smiles’ and discover an enchanting kingdom where the past and present fuse in perfect harmony.
 Untamed mountains and jungles, home to local hill tribes and a rich array of wildlife, contrast with cities packed full of modern and traditional culture – this is Thailand.
 A particular attractive aspect of this holiday is the range of eclectic accommodation used.
-From city centre dramatic theatrical places to floating river accommodation, a great range is on offer.
+From city centre hotels to luxury glamping, a great range is on offer.

 Your journey begins in the colourful capital city of Bangkok.
 Impressive modern skyscrapers sit happily alongside ancient shrines and temples; á la carte restaurants compete with local food carts and long lines of traffic flow alongside traditional long tailed boats sailing down the Chao Phraya River.
 You’ll see the main sights here including the Grand Palace and Emerald Buddha Temple as well as doing something a little different.
 You travel out to stay in two different hotels at Kanchanaburi to enjoy the jungle surround and particularly learn something of the building of the Death Railway, built by the Japanese using allied POWs during WWII.